mondracode/visual-computing-assignments/content/docs/rendering-and-space-transformation/light.md

 The ability to control different types of lights, adjust their position and play with lighting effects offers endless possibilities to create atmospheres, highlight specific objects and convey emotions through the right combination of lights and shadows.

 Visual computing is an exciting and constantly evolving field that combines programming with visual expression.
 Through the exploration of lighting, 3D modeling and rendering techniques, professionals can open new doors of creativity and deliver stunning visual experiences in various industries and disciplines.

+## **Future work**

+With the use of some advanced shading techniques like raytracing, the computing of lighting on dynamic entities on a 3D plane has reached new frontiers in realism and computational complexity.
+Applying some of these techniques can improve the objective of this assignment, and some other methods like raycasting (seen on the next example) could be used to add further functionality (by implementing e.g. a flashlight that casts rays and affects lighting locally).